Recent results on Choi's orthogonal Latin squares: Latin squares acted by the dihedral group

 \begin{defi}{\em Let $A=(a_{ij})$ be an $n\times n$ matrix (or square or array).
 Define the $n\times n$ matrix $s_{2}(A)$ by $s_{2}(A)=(a_{i(n+1-j)})$. } \end{defi}

 We can consider more symmetries.
 The \textit{dihedral group of degree $n$} denoted by $D_{2n}$ is a well-known group of order $2n$ consisting of symmetries on a regular $n$-polygon consisting rotations and reflections.
 In this case, we concentrate on a square, so the dihedral group of order 8, denoted by $D_{8}$, is needed.
 In $D_{8}$, there are eight elements, $s_{0},s_{1},s_{2},s_{3},r_{1},r_{2},r_{3},r_{4}$.
-Note that $s_{i}$ for $i=1, 2,3,4$ denotes a reflection.
+Note that $s_{i}$ for $i=0, 1, 2, 3$ denotes a reflection.
 More precisely, $s_0$ is a horizontal reflection, $s_1$ is a main diagonal reflection, $s_2$ is a vertical reflection, and $s_3$ is an antidiagonal reflection.
 Note that $r_0$ denotes the rigid motion and $r_i$'s $(i=1,2,3)$ denote counterclockwise rotations by 90, 180, 270 degrees respectively so that $r_2 = r_1^2$ and $r_3=r_1^3$.
-It is easy to see that $s_i=r_i \circ s_0$ for $i=1,2,3$.
-Below is the group table of $D_8$.

-We can define a set $D_8(A)=\{A, r_{1}(A), r_{2}(A), r_{3}(A), s_{0}(A), s_{1}(A), s_{2}(A), s_{3}(A)\}$ for a given Latin square $A \in L_n$.
+We can define a set $D_8(A)=\{A, r_{1}(A), r_{2}(A), r_{3}(A), s_{0}(A), s_{1}(A), s_{2}(A), s_{3}(A)\}$ for a given Latin square $A$.

-\begin{defi} Let $L_{n}$ be the set of all Latin squares of order $n$.
+\begin{defi} {\em Let $L_{n}$ be the set of all Latin squares of order $n$.
 Then $\sigma\in D_{8}$ is a function with $\sigma\ : L_{n}\rightarrow L_{n}$ defined by

-where $A \in L_n$ and $A=(a_{ij})$. \end{defi}
+where $A \in L_n$ and $A=(a_{ij})$. } \end{defi}

 Then we can regard an element in $D_{8}$ as a function acting on $L_n$.
 In fact, the dihedral group $D_8$ acts on $L_n$ (or $L_n$ is a $D_8$-set) as follows.

 \begin{lem} $L_n$ is a $D_8$-set. \end{lem}